-What are some common reasons for termination?
+What are some common reasons for firing an employee?

-Legal reasons for termination may vary depending on the nature of the job.
+Legal reasons for firing an employee may vary depending on the nature of the job.
 In most instances, workers are employed on an at will basis.
 This means they can be fired for any reason, or for no reason, as long as discrimination is not a factor in the firing.
 When workers are employed under an employment contract, however, acceptable reasons for termination are explained in the employment contract.

 At will employment is the rule in all fifty states, unless employers and employees opt out.
 Under an at will employment system, a worker is permitted to quit whenever he wants and an employer is permitted to fire for any reason as long as it is not discriminatory.
 This means your boss could technically fire you because he doesn't like you, because you wear the wrong color shirt to work, because you are late, or because he simply feels like it.
 As long as he didn't fire you because of your race, gender, religion, disability or other protected status, all of these reasons are legal reasons.